Rob-Owen/eleventy-base-blog/content/about/index.md

 ## Hello, I'm Rob.

 I'm a professional software engineer & Dad living near Cambridge in the UK.
-I'm deeply int erested in environemntal science, climate change and energy systems.
-On the side I build the apps you can find on this site, enjoy gaming and running.
+I'm deeply interested in environemntal science, climate change and energy systems.
+On the side I build the apps you can find on this site, and I enjoy gaming and running.